vicrene/CEO-vs-WorkerPay/README.md

-# CEO-vs-WorkerPay (project in progress)
+# CEO-vs-WorkerPay
-Details of 3000+ top CEO salaries from Russell 3000 and S&amp;P 500 companies
+Mini-Project on the details of 3000+ top CEO salaries from Russell 3000 and S&amp;P 500 companies

 ## Introduction & Objectives